CodyReichert/react-c3/README.md

 props and utilizing the React Component lifecycle methods to render and update c3.

+**Contributing**: This library is useful, but there are couple of [open issues](https://github.com/CodyReichert/react-c3/issues) that would make this very useful.
+If you're looking for a place to contribute, check out those and feel free to submit a PR!

 ## Usage

 The component takes three required props: